jwmccarthy/jwmccarthy.github.io/_posts/2024-07-28-flow-of-data.md

 ### Data Collection

 With any reinforcement learning algorithm, we will have to collect data describing policy-environment interactions.
 These are often split into episodes, which themselves are self-contained sequences of action-observation pairs.
-More specifically, the standard in RL is model data collection as a MDP of state-action-state tuples \\((s_t, a_t, s_{t+1})\\).
+More specifically, the standard in RL is to model data collection as an MDP of state-action-state tuples \\((s_t, a_t, s_{t+1})\\).

-These transitions are collected in a loop and each step stored in an ``EpisodicBuffer`` instance.
+These transitions are collected in a loop and at each step stored in an ``EpisodicBuffer`` instance.
 This buffer holds data in PyTorch tensors via a ``TensorDataset``, which I have constructed as a dataclass with added tensor-like functionality.
-The buffer also contains ``Subsets``, representing episodes, that reference particular locations in the common tensor storage.
+Additionally, this buffer contains episode ``Subsets``, created upon the termination of an episode, that reference particular locations in the common tensor storage.
 These episodes also contain auxiliary data, such as episode statistics or, importantly, terminal observations (useful for bootstraping reward).

 ![Gumbo data architecture](/assets/gumbo_data_collect.png)

+The episodic nature of the buffer comes in handy for both logging model performance (episode lengths, cumulative reward, etc.) and certain derived attribute calculations.
+In particular, advantage estimation requires the terminal observation in the event of an episode truncation to accurately estimate future returns.

+### Data Augmentation